christie-nhs-data-science/oesophagitis-classifier/README.md

 This resource is a GATE application.
 The application can be loaded using the **oes-pipeline.gapp** file in the *pipeline* sub-directory.

 ## ACKNOWLEDGEMENT
-* Kardo Ala'Aldeen and Constantin Blaum - dataset annotators
+* Kardo Ala'Aldeen and Constantin Blaum - data annotators
 * Tom Liptrot and Jason Kennedy - data support